 Restructuring of age class and species are important factors in this process to ensure proposals meet the current standards.
 A Windfarm Forest Plan is prepared along the same principles with the relevant information being provided by other members of the project team.
 A Forest Plan will typically contain felling and restocking proposals covering a 10 year period in detail, with outline proposals for the remainder of the forest.
-There is an existing Forest Plan for Arecleoch Forest.
+As mentioned above there are 6 forest blocks within the proposed Development area.
+These are contained within 4 separate Forest Plans: Upper Cree Forest Plan (including Rowantree, Drumjohn and Girvan Road forest blocks), White Clauchrie Forest Plan, Shalloch Forest Plan, and Carrick & Changue Forest Plan.